Skip to main content

 - "arc/cpu-runner-values.yaml"

-For GPU workloads that need SUNK Pod Scheduler integration, you’ll need to create both a pod template ConfigMap and a values file.
+GPU runners require an extra layer of configuration so that job pods are scheduled through the SUNK Pod Scheduler and request GPU resources correctly.
+For GPU workloads that require SUNK Pod Scheduler integration, create both a pod template ConfigMap and a values file.

-1. Configure Your SUNK Pod Scheduler Name Replace YOUR_SCHEDULER_NAME with your SUNK Pod Scheduler name.
+1. Configure your SUNK Pod Scheduler name.
+Replace [SCHEDULER-NAME] with your SUNK Pod Scheduler name.
 The default format is typically <namespace>-<releaseName>-slurm-scheduler (for example, tenant-slurm-slurm-scheduler).
-To find your scheduler name, run the following command:
+To find your scheduler name, query the scheduler pod for its configured name:

 kubectl get pods -l app.kubernetes.io/name=sunk-scheduler -n tenant-slurm -o json | \